 Check out my other tutorial on quilting with an embroidery machine – A cover your sewing machine absolutely needs: quilted cover with piecing in the hoop

 You might also like these tutorials.

 Did you find this tutorial helpful?
-If so, save this pin (see below) on your sewing board so you can come to this tutorial later when you are ready to sew a lettuce hem and follow me on Pinterest for more tips, tutorials, and inspiration!
+If so, save this pin (see below) on your sewing board so you can come to this tutorial later and follow me on Pinterest for more tips, tutorials, and inspiration!